SBrokaw/intro-algorithms-and-machine-learning-skycak/README.md

 Skycak, J. (2021).
 Solving Magic Squares via Backtracking.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/solving-magic-squares-via-backtracking/

+Skycak, J. (2021).
+Estimating Roots via Bisection Search and Newton-Raphson Method.
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/estimating-roots-via-bisection-search-and-newton-raphson-method/